 1 Southern Methodist University, Dallas, Texas

 Abstract.
-Sidewalks have long provided visitors and residents of municipalities with a means of accessing the resources in the area.
+Sidewalks provide visitors and residents of municipalities with a means of accessing the resources in the area.
 However, for individuals with mobility challenges, the mere presence of a sidewalk is often not enough information to determine whether they are able to easily access a point of interest.
-Features, such as curb ramps, are often much more important in the planning of a route for the mobility challenged.
-In this paper, machine learning methods are used to find and map curb ramps so that a path can be graded based on a qualitative scoring model that we call QSI (quality of Sidewalk Index).
-Using a dataset shared by researchers at the University of Maryland, we created a training set of images used to develop a convolutional neural network which identifies previously-labeled curb cuts.
-The model identifies the presence or absence of curb cuts 80% of the time.
+Features such as curb ramps are often much more important in the planning of a route for the mobility challenged.
+In this research, machine learning methods were used to identify curb ramps in “Street View” images.
+The data developed from this task would create another layer of geo-coded data that could be added to maps and their metadata. .The image dataset consists of XX panoramic street view images, with a “matching bounding box” dataset that identifies the location of curb cuts.
+In total, the data consists of more than 40,000 examples of the actual locations of curb ramps as well as locations where curb ramps are expected. .
+We used a convolutional neural network to identify the presence of curb ramps in the Project Sidewalk images, and benchmark the performance against a logistic regression model.

 1 Introduction

 For individuals with mobility limitations, the availability of sidewalks with quality curb ramps represents a necessity in navigating a city or urban environment.
 In the absence of this information wheelchair users are forced to rely on their own experience and knowledge of a specific area to successfully navigate to their destination in an efficient and safe manner.
 Without this knowledge, a wheelchair user may be required to take much longer routes, may sustain serious injuries, or may choose not to travel at all.
-Previous attempts at identifying curb cuts have been carried out through in-person (subjective) “Neighborhood Audits” or through information cataloged in Geographic Information Systems.
-The completeness, timeliness, and quality of the information gathered in these methods is often lower than what is needed for a comprehensive view of the availability of a feature like sidewalks across a city.
+Previous attempts at identifying curb cuts have been carried out through in-person (subjective) “Neighborhood Audits” or through information cataloged in Geographic Information Systems [18].
+The completeness, timeliness, and quality of the information gathered in these methods is often lower than what is needed for a comprehensive view of the availability of a feature like curb ramps or sidewalks across a city.
 These approaches also tend to come with a very high cost of acquisition.

 The city of Dallas approached SMU with the previously stated concerns regarding their infrastructure.
 There is a myriad of reasons for the city of Dallas to focus a portion of spending on sidewalk creation and repair.
 For the mobility impaired, availability of sidewalks is an essential requirement for moving about the metropolitan area.
 Additionally, sidewalks allow citizens to move in a safe manner around the city without the risks associated with walking in the streets amongst cars driven by ever-increasingly distracted drivers.
 Sidewalks also provide health benefits since they provide a means of pedestrian travel to near-home destinations for those who may otherwise choose to not travel.
 Lastly, sidewalks in disrepair tend to contribute to the “broken-windows” theory surrounding many under-privileged areas of the metroplex.
 Overall, sidewalks represent a worthwhile investment for the city and provide a means of safe and healthy travel for those who choose pedestrian transportation.